-The Finnlines Group recorded revenue totalling EUR 579.9 (484.0) million in the reporting period, an increase of 20% compared to the same period in the previous year.
-Shipping and Sea Transport Services generated revenue amounting to EUR 553.3 (461.8) million, of which passenger related revenue was EUR 47.8 (39.0) million.
-The revenue of Port Operations was EUR 47.0 (42.8) million.
-Cargo volumes are clearly above last year's level, and also the amount of passengers has increased compared to 2020.
-Revenue of Port Operations has also increased due to the growth of cargo.
-The internal revenue between the segments was EUR 22.3 (20.6) million.
+The Finnlines Group recorded revenue totalling EUR 736.1 (579.9) million in the reporting period, an increase of 27 per cent compared to the same period in the previous year.
+Shipping and Sea Transport Services generated revenue amounting to EUR 712.1 (555.3) million, of which passenger related revenue was EUR 68.7 (47.8) million.
+The revenue of Port Operations was EUR 46.2 (47.0) million.
+During the reporting period, the growth of the transported cargo volumes settled down towards the end of the year, whereas the rapid rise of fuel prices have increased cargo-related bunker surcharges compared to last year.
+In January-December 2022 the number of private passengers increased substantially from last year.
+The revenue of Port Operations decreased slightly from last year.
+The internal revenue between the segments was EUR 22.1 (22.3) million.

-Result before interest, taxes, depreciation and amortisation (EBITDA) was EUR 160.3 (140.8) million, an increase of 14%.
+Result before interest, taxes, depreciation and amortisation (EBITDA) was EUR 221.2 (160.3) million, an increase of 38 per cent.

-Result before interest and taxes (EBIT) was EUR 78.2 (76.2) million.
+Result before interest and taxes (EBIT) was EUR 136.0 (78.2) million.

-As a result of the improved financial position, net financial expenses decreased to EUR -4.4 (-5.6) million.
-Financial income was EUR 0.2 (0.5) million and financial expenses EUR -4.6 (-6.1) million.
-Result before taxes (EBT) increased by EUR 3.2 million and was EUR 73.8 (70.6) million.
-The result for the reporting period was EUR 74.7 (69.7) million.
+The financial position remained strong, although net financial expenses increased and were EUR -5.5 (-4.4) million.
+Financial income was EUR 0.8 (0.2) million and financial expenses EUR -6.3 (-4.6) million.
+Result before taxes (EBT) increased by EUR 56.7 million and was EUR 130.5 (73.8) million.
+The result for the reporting period was EUR 133.3 (74.7) million.